Where can I get a COVID-19 test?

 Visit the CDC's website for up-to-date COVID-19 vaccination recommendations.

 Is it safe for children to get a COVID-19 vaccination?

 Yes.
-Studies show that COVID-19 vaccines are safe and effective.
-Children 12 years and older are now eligible to get vaccinated against COVID-19.
-COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history, including studies in children 12 years and older.
-Vaccination is now recommended for everyone 12 years and older.
-Currently, the Pfizer-BioNTech COVID-19 Vaccine is the only one available to children 12 years and older.
+Studies show that COVID-19 vaccines are safe and effective in keeping people, including children, out of the hospital.
+Children 6 months and older are eligible to get vaccinated against COVID-19.
+COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history, including studies in children.

 What are the most common side effects after getting a COVID-19 vaccine?